royarg02/manjaro-init/README.md

 ## Package list

 The list of packages are present in files in the `package_list` directory.
-Packages can be added, or removed, as your wish:
+Packages can be added, or removed, as per your wish:

 - `./package_list/install_pacman.txt`: List of packages to be installed using pacman (`pacman -S <package_name>`).
 - `./package_list/install_pacman_needed.txt`: List of packages which would be only installed if out of date (`pacman -S --needed <package_name>`).
 - `./package_list/install_yay.txt`: List of packages to be installed using yay (`yay -S <package_name>`).
 - `./package_list/uninstall_pacman.txt`: List of packages to be uninstalled using pacman (`pacman -Rcns <package_name>`).

 ## Install/Uninstall packages only